Succinct Permutation Graphs

-\paragraph{Hamiltonian Path} Using Theorem \ref{th:BPHP} and Claim \ref{cl:strongOrdering} the problem can be solved by going in constant time from the first $A$-vertex $a_1$ to its first $B$-neighbor $b_1 = b^-(a_1)$, then going in constant time from $b_1$ to its first $A$-neighbor $a_2 = a^-(b_1)$, and so on until we can no longer move.
-If we made $n$ moves, then we have visited all the vertices of the graph following the Hamiltonian path.
-Otherwise, we try to do the same but starting from the first $B$-vertex.
+\paragraph{Hamiltonian Path} Using \wref{thm:BPHP} and Claim \ref{cl:strongOrdering} the problem can be solved by going in constant time from the first $A$-vertex $a_1$ to its first $B$-neighbor $b_1 = b^-(a_1)$, then going in constant time from $b_1$ to its first $A$-neighbor $a_2 = a^-(b_1)$, and so on until we can no longer move.
+If we made $n$ moves, then we have visited all the vertices of the graph following a Hamiltonian path.
+Otherwise, we try to do the same but this time starting from the first $B$-vertex.
 Similarly, if we made $n$ moves, then the graph has a Hamiltonian path.
-Otherwise the graph contains no Hamiltonian paths.
+If both attempts fail, the graph does not contain a Hamiltonian path.
 This algorithm works in $\Oh(n)$ time.

 \paragraph{Hamiltonian Cycle} First, we check that the number of $A$-vertices is equal to the number of $B$-vertices.
-If yes, we check next if the graph contains a Hamiltonian path using the previous algorithm (this will ensure that $A$- and $B$-vertices alternate).
-In the case of success, at the final stage of the algorithm, we iterate through $A$-vertices following the strong ordering and for every $A$-vertex $a_i$ claculate in constant time the vertices $b_{i,1} = b^-(a_i)$, $a_{i,2} = a^-(b_{i,1})$, $b_{i,2} = b^-(a_{i,2})$ and check if the vertices $a_i$ and $b_{i,2}$ are adjacent, (\ie, whether all the four vertices induce a cycle on four vertices), which is equivalent to $\pi^{-1}(a_i) > \pi^{-1}(b_{i,2})$. \wref{thm:BPHC} and \wref[Claim]{cl:strongOrdering} imply that the the graph contains a Hamiltonian cycle if and only if all stages of the algrithm were successful.
-Overall, algorithm works in $\Oh(n)$ time.
+If so, we check next if the graph contains a Hamiltonian path using the previous algorithm (this will ensure that $A$- and $B$-vertices alternate).
+In the case of success, at the final stage of the algorithm, we iterate through $A$-vertices following the strong ordering, and for every $A$-vertex $a_i$ calculate in constant time the vertices $b_{i,1} = b^-(a_i)$, $a_{i,2} = a^-(b_{i,1})$, $b_{i,2} = b^-(a_{i,2})$ and check if the vertices $a_i$ and $b_{i,2}$ are adjacent, (\ie, whether all the four vertices induce a cycle on four vertices), which is equivalent to $\pi^{-1}(a_i) > \pi^{-1}(b_{i,2})$. \wref{thm:BPHC} and \wref[Claim]{cl:strongOrdering} imply that the graph contains a Hamiltonian cycle if and only if all stages of the algorithm were successful.
+Overall, the algorithm works in $\Oh(n)$ time.

 \FloatBarrier